 We understand that life sometimes throws curve balls.
 Health and family issues are the main causes of surrenders.
 We know you love your rabbit and want the best for it.
 Surrendering to CCRR or other rabbit rescue organizations is their best hope.
 Do not sell on facebook or any other social platform without a rehoming fee and asking for veterinary references.
 Make sure you set-up a time to meet and visit potential new homes.
 There are very bad people out there who cruelly treat rabbits and other animals including: flipping them for resale; using them for snake food; using them for trap bait and keeping them in deplorable, wire cages where they will be bred to death; not to mention eating them.
 While we do take in surrenders, it is not alway possible due to full capacity.
 Should we have an opening we require "Family Surrenders" to donate (what they can) towards their spay/neuter (if they are not already) and future care, as well as their supplies (to be used in our foster program.)
 There is no fee for "Emergency Surrenders."
 If we do not have room here, we will put your rabbit(s) on our waiting list.
 We will also do our best to offer resources to help you find your pet a new, loving home.

 CCRS is a nonprofit organization.
 Adoption fees get recycled back into supporting our critically important work.
 Spay and neuter can be very expensive averaging in the the hundreds.
 By adopting from us, we've saved you the expense and the worry.
-Adoption fees are $50 per bunny or $85 for bonded pair.
+Adoption fees are $60 per bunny.

 STILL THINK YOUR READY FOR A RABBIT???